noogen-projects/todo/README.md

 ## Data Storage

-Currently, `todo` supports only a simple file system project storage.
+Currently, `todo` supports only a simple file system storage.
 Projects are stored in a directory with a `Project.toml` file or a `*.manifest.md` file.
 Issues are stored in the manifest file or in the `TODO.md` file in the project root directory.

 ## License